hazzy9/rppg_model_code_review/README.md

 Running on your own data

 Each block reads a plainly-schemad CSV or NPZ — to reuse a block on a new dataset, format your own data to match the columns/keys documented in that block's header comment (e.g. Figure 2A/2B need pc1, pc2, fpg columns; Figure 3A/3B–D need images (N,64,64,C), fpg_bin3 (N,), channels (C,) in an .npz).
 No part of the plotting code is hardcoded to this study's cohort beyond the FPG bin edges (<100 / 100–125 / ≥126 mg/dL, the standard ADA fasting-glucose categories), which can be edited directly in the script if a different binning is needed.

-- License

-This code is released under the MIT License (see LICENSE).
-This is an OSI-approved permissive license, compatible with the Nature journal License list.